xyphro/UsbGpib/README.md

 V2 Hardware:
 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/Upcoming_Rev2.png" width="50%"/>

 If you have a lot of test equipment at home, you might know the issues: Lots of devices only have GPIB as interface and the GPIB adapters and GPIB cables on the market are very expensive and some of them even have many issues, when run under Windows 10 (device driver does not work).
 Or they e.g. are not able to be operated with VISA, because they are UART based, need special command sequences, ...

 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/SizeComparison.jpg" width="40%" align="right"/>
 The adapters are also typically very long, such that they extend the overall length of your test equipment by at least 10cm (~4 inches).

-Apart of the 2 very big manufacturers, other GPIB adapters, e.g. with Ethernet or also USB interface are not recognized my normal VISA providers or PyVisa, making the measurement control implementation specific for your GPIB adapter.
+Apart of the 2 very big manufacturers, other GPIB adapters, e.g. with Ethernet or also USB interface are not recognized by normal VISA providers or PyVisa, making the measurement control implementation specific for your GPIB adapter.

-I've got frustrated and tried to turn it into something positive - Here a video showing the final device in action - click to view:
+I've got frustrated and tried to turn it into something positive.
+Here a video showing the final device in action - click to view:

 [![](https://img.youtube.com/vi/pZp1QZCXrF8/0.jpg)](https://www.youtube.com/watch?v=pZp1QZCXrF8)

 Some goals of the project were:
 - Work based on the standard USBTMC protocol.
 This allows the GPIB test equipment to look like a normal USB based measurement device and work flawless with e.g. NI VISA, Labview, Matlab or PyVisa.
 - Have a small length - otherwise my equipment has the risk of falling from the shelf :-) Also the USB cable should connect 90 degree angled, to make it very short.
+With V2 HW, the length got further reduced to the size of a GPIB connector.
 - It should be cheap but still versatile (you can build a single one of these for only 14 USD!)
 - It should support ALL my test equipment, from many different GPIB implementation generations and different GPIB flavors
 - The Firmware should be upgradeable over USB